Margaret Gaffney Haughery

 MTC/Friends of Margaret Coalition

-In 2008, the Monumental Task Committee, Inc. collaborated with Mary Jablonski, a renowned architectural conservator from Columbia University, to do a preliminary assessment of many of the monuments in the City of New Orleans.
+In 2008, the Monumental Task Committee carried out a preliminary assessment of many of the monuments of the City of New Orleans.
 From this assessment, MTC identified a critical need to conduct a professional conservation assessment report for the Margaret Haughery monument with treatment recommendations and an accurate restoration budget.

 Stay Connected with the Movement to Restore Margaret!